chris-moreton/concourse-pipeline-controller/README.md

 ## Add Repositories to be Scanned

-To cause a repository to be included in the scans, update the repositories.yml file and create a pull request.
+To cause a repository to be included in the scans, update the devops/concourse/pipeline.yml file and create a pull request.

 Once the pull request is merged into master, your project will be scanned for new commits.

 When a new commit is found, the pipeline configuration will first be updated with any new changes and then the ***build*** job from the pipeline will be triggered.

-    repos:
-    - pipeline_name: directorzone-api
-      deploy_key_credhub_location: /concourse/main/directorzone-api/GITHUB_DEPLOY_KEY
-      uri: git@github.com:chris-moreton/directorzone-api
-    - pipeline_name: directorzone-frontend
-      deploy_key_credhub_location: /concourse/main/directorzone-frontend/GITHUB_DEPLOY_KEY
-      uri: git@github.com:chris-moreton/directorzone-frontend

 For private repositories, you will need to add the correct deploy key to the CredHub location specified in the **deploy_key_credhub_location** field.
 Public repositories do not need to have this field.

-## Create a State Bucket

-You need to create a bucket (or use an existing one), in which the pipeline initialiser can store the last revision of each repo that was processed.
-Add the name of this bucket to the config.yml file.

 ## Configure the Pipeline in your Projects